Volume 2 Number 1 | MYTHOLOG | Winter 2003 |

 "Let’s go home, too."

-Her palm was warm and absorbent.
-He knew that his pupils were dilated.
-They closed the door on the capsule and set the date ahead to when they’d left.
+Her palm is warm and absorbent.
+He knows his pupils are dilated.
+Mine are.
+She sets the invisible dial ahead to the date when we left.

 "Of course, we could tell them."